Taxi! Taxi! (2013 film): Plot

-Prof Chua's son Jonah Chua finds out about his taxi driving when the latter inadvertently picked him and his girlfriend up as passengers.
-Jonah decides not to talk to his father.
-Ah Tau also gets into a family scuffle for showing his son Lee Jia Jia edited pictures of his long lost mother.
-Jia Jia realizes that Ah Tau and Regina had both edited it, causing Jia Jia to stop talking to his father.
-The two share their grievances and decide to help each other in the future.
-The next day, Prof Chua finds his mum missing from the house and decides to mobilise all the taxi drivers to find her successfully, giving him a better understanding of the 'taxi culture'.
-Prof Chua also helps Ah Tau by improving his son Jia Jia with his English and tries to find a suitable school for him.
+Professor Chua's son, Jonah Chua, discovers his father's taxi driving when the latter inadvertently picks him and his girlfriend up as passengers.
+Jonah decides to stop speaking to his father.
+Ah Tau also gets into a family dispute for showing his son, Lee Jia Jia, edited pictures of his long-lost mother.
+Jia Jia realises that both Ah Tau and Regina had edited the images, which leads him to cease communication with his father.
+The two men share their grievances and decide to support each other moving forward.

+The next day, Professor Chua notices that his mother is missing from the house and resolves to mobilise all the taxi drivers to find her successfully, which gives him a better understanding of ‘taxi culture’.
+Professor Chua also aids Ah Tau by improving his son Jia Jia’s English and attempts to find a suitable school for him.

-While Ah Tau sets a date with Regina, he is caught by a police officer (Chua En Lai) who gives a longwinded 'speech' about the perils of an illegal U-turn.
+While Ah Tau sets a date with Regina, (Gan Mei Yan) he is caught by a police officer (Chua En Lai) who gives a longwinded 'speech' about the perils of an illegal U-turn.
 His taxi runs out of fuel and he is forced to take another taxi before being caught by the same policeman as he repeats the same 'speech'.
 Regina feels that Ah Tau isn't worth the wait and stomps off into the streets, leading into a car accident.
 While she is in hospital, she finds out that her vision was impaired and she is unable to fulfill her dream to be a fashion designer.
 This leads to her attempting suicide on the hospital's roof.
 Prof Chua explains the situation Regina is in to Ah Tau, who is in the middle of his son's performance.
 While he is on his way, Prof Chua tells Regina his story of being a cab driver, which then calms her down and changes her mind about the suicide.
 It is recorded as his son watches it live.